 Eating spicy food right before bed can sabotage your sleep.
 That’s because spicy foods can bring on heartburn, and heartburn pain can rouse you from your peaceful slumber.

 Researchers asked hundreds of college students if the foods they ate provoked disturbing dreams.
 They found that about 18% of the students did report vivid or disturbing dreams after eating a particular food.
-Of those, about 20% said the food causing these dreams was spicy.
-Maybe Hippocrates was right.
+Of those, about 20% said the food causing these dreams was spicy so something to bear in mind?

 Heartburn trouble?
 Avoid acidic food